Inductees

 - FIBA Americas Championship – USA Women’s U 18 Gold medal

-- Founded the Alana Beard Foundation in 2014, a nonprofit organization working with AAU Basketball to provide resources to young women to achieve success on and off the court.
+- Founded the Alana Beard Foundation (2014), a nonprofit organization working with AAU Basketball to provide resources to young women to achieve success on and off the court.

 Alana Beard